marsunique/MillionSongClassification/README.md

 Andrew - Have implemented Naive Bayes classifier and two outlier detection methods: a Support Vector Machine and a Random Forest.
 Currently looking for outliers and trying to interpret the results of the detection methods.
 For NB, next step is to see if some variables are easier to predict, and once we have Top 40 dataset, seeing if NB will predict song success.

 Dustin - Created the parser for the .h5 files.
 Parsed a subset of 10,000 songs into JSON format to be read by Yuchen's filters.
 Currently creating a master history list of songs that reached the top 40 charts to be used as a starting point for our labeled data set.
 Upon completion, we will extract the song data from the SQL database of all the songs that Marc will create.

+Marc - Uploading and formatting data into a mySQL database for easy use.
+Will use in conjunction with Dustin's list of top 40 history to classify new songs as top 40 or not.